Houston Gay Pride Parade

 The festivities are held all day on the 4th Saturday of June.
 The highlight of the event is the parade, which has been held in the evening after sunset since 1997.
 The necessary revision in a Houston parade ordinance to allow a nighttime parade was facilitated by then-Houston City Council member Annise Parker.
 With the event after dark, the various units can be creatively illuminated.

 Until 2015, it took place in Houston's most gay-friendly neighborhood, Montrose.
 The route of the parade usually had been along Westheimer Road, from Dunlavy Street to Crocker Street.
 Owing partially to concerns over increasing congestion over the years in the nearby neighborhoods, and to accommodate a larger festival (held in the daytime before the parade itself), the 2015 parade was moved to downtown Houston.

 It is currently the most attended and largest gay pride event in Texas, the Southwest region of the United States, and the second largest Houston-organized event in the city behind Houston Rodeo.
 The 2015 Houston Pride Festival attracted 700,000 attendees, which set a new record.

-The Houston Pride parade was expected to take place in the fall for the first time in 2020 due to the COVID-19 pandemic., however due to the increasing cases in Houston the 2020 Pride Parade became replaced with a virtual rally.
+The Houston Pride parade was expected to take place in the fall for the first time in 2020 due to the COVID-19 pandemic; however, due to the increasing cases in Houston the 2020 Pride Parade was replaced with a virtual rally.
 It was the first and only time the parade was cancelled.